andrewbudge/Liger/README.md

 ## Installation and Dependencies

-Liger is depend on Seqkit.
+The bash version of liger is depend on Seqkit.
 Be sure to have it installed before using Liger.
 Seqkit is open source and available [here](https://github.com/shenwei356/seqkit).
 ```bash
 # Download liger
 wget https://raw.githubusercontent.com/andrewbudge/Liger/main/liger